davidtaylorhq/ember-curry-component/README.md

 ### As a helper

 In `.gjs`/`.gjs` files, the curryComponent helper can be used directly in a template.
-In this case, the owner does not need to be passed explicitly.

 ```gjs
 import SomeOtherComponent from "./some-other-component";